-In England, Scotland Wales and Northern Ireland, CAR-T therapy has been approved to treat:
+In England, Scotland, Wales and Northern Ireland, CAR-T therapy can be given to:

-- Adults with types of non-Hodgkin lymphoma called diffuse large B-cell lymphoma (DLBCL) or primary mediastinal large B-cell lymphoma (PMBCL), whose lymphoma has continued to grow after at least two treatments.
+- Adults with diffuse large B-cell lymphoma (DLBCL) or primary mediastinal large B-cell lymphoma (PMBCL), whose lymphoma has continued to grow after at least two treatments.

 - Adults with mantle cell lymphoma, whose lymphoma has continued to grow after two prior treatments including a Bruton’s tyrosine kinase (BTK) inhibitor such as ibrutinib.